Back Pain Doctors Located in Edison, NJ and Union, NJ

 - Sacroiliac Joint Dysfunction.
 Damage to the joint connecting your pelvis and spine is a leading cause of lower back pain.

-What Types of Treatment Can a Back Pain Specialist Near Me Offer?
+What Types of Treatment Can a Back Pain Specialist Offer?

-If you’re one of the millions of Americans wondering how to relieve back pain, you’ve probably been overwhelmed with commercial offers promising back pain relief.
+If you’re one of the millions of Americans wondering how to relieve back discomfort, you’ve probably been overwhelmed with commercials promising relief.
 Back pain treatment has become a $100 billion per year business, and much of it is either deceptive or ineffective.
-When you search for a “back pain doctor near me”, look for a team of pain management specialists that listens to your concerns and do not brush aside your back problems.
+When you search for a “back pain doctor near me”, look for a team of specialists that listens to your concerns and do not brush aside your problems.

-If back pain has become a problem in your life, you need the help of a trained pain management specialist with years of experience in the treatment of back pain.
+If back discomfort has become a problem in your life, you need the help of a trained pain relief management specialist with years of experience in the treatment.

-After a careful diagnosis using state-of-the-art techniques, your sports injury clinic Redefine Healthcare doctor develops a back pain treatment program that may include remedies such as:
+After a careful diagnosis using state-of-the-art techniques, your sports injury clinic Redefine Healthcare doctor develops a treatment program that may include remedies such as:

 - Medications.
 Over-the-counter anti-inflammatories, steroid injections, narcotics, anti-depressants, and topical creams